-Residents may now place some household hazardous waste curbside for collection.
-Used motor oil will be collected when placed in a clear one-gallon plastic container with a tight fitting screw-top lid.
-Used oil filters must be placed in a sealed clear tear-resistant bag.
+Residents may place some household hazardous waste curbside for collection.
+Used motor oil will be collected when placed next to your recycling container in a clear one-gallon plastic container with a tight fitting screw-top lid.
+Used oil filters must be placed next to your recycling container in a sealed clear tear-resistant bag.
 Used oil filter bags will be provided by GreenWaste at no additional charge.
-Residents may now also place household batteries (e.g., AA, AAA, D, nickel cadmium)* and cell phones in clear tear-resistant bags and place them next to your recycling container for curbside pick-up.
+Residents may also place household batteries (e.g., AA, AAA, D, nickel cadmium)* and cell phones in clear tear-resistant bags and place them on your recycling container for curbside pick-up.

 *IMPORTANT!
 Prior to depositing dead batteries in the battery recycling containers, Federal Law now requires the terminals be taped with non-conductive tape (electrical, duct, or masking tape) to prevent short-circuiting during transport.